prjemian/specdomain/specdomain/trunk/src/specdomain/doc/style_guide.rst

 ::

   """
-  Summary line
+  Concise summary line.

   USAGE::

-    > my_move <motor> <position>
+    > my_move <motor> <position> [<sleep_time>]

   ARGUMENTS:

+    Required arguments:
-    :motor:    The motor to be moved.
+      :motor:    The motor to be moved [str].
-    :position: The position to move the motor to.
+      :position: The position to move the motor to [float].

+    Optional arguments:
+      :sleep_time: Settling time after the move has finished [float].

   EXAMPLE::

-    > my_move del 23.2346
+    > my_move del 23.2346 0.3
+        # move del to 23.2346 and wait for 0.3 seconds after move finishes.
   NOTE:
-    Indicate any side effects, restrictions or other usage notes here
+    Indicate any side effects, restrictions or other usage notes here.

   SEE ALSO:
     * :spec:def:`my_move2`